jurikuronen/unitig_distance/README.md

   -F  [ --filter-file ] arg                   Path to file containing vertices/unitigs that will be filtered.
   -1f [ --filter-one-based ]                  Filter file uses one-based numbering.
   -c  [ --filter-criterion ] arg (=2.0)       Criterion for the filter.
+  -f  [ --run-filter-only ]                   Calculate distances only in the filtered graph.

 CDBG operating mode:
   -U  [ --unitigs-file ] arg                  Path to file containing unitigs.